msv-lab/modus/DEVELOPMENT.md

 ## Making a New Release

-All building, tests and release making are handled by the GitHub Actions workflow except for `cargo publish`.
-Version numbers also need to be incremented manually.
+The GitHub Actions workflow handles building, testing and making a draft release on GitHub, but the following steps need to be done manually:

-To publish a new release, increment the version number in `modus/Cargo.toml` and `modus-lib/Cargo.toml`.
+1. Increment the version number in `modus/Cargo.toml` and `modus-lib/Cargo.toml`.
 Note that the `modus-lib` dependency in `modus/Cargo.toml` also need to have its version incremented.
-Commit these changes, then create a new git tag with the next version number, e.g.:
+2. Commit these changes, then create a new git tag pointing to the version bumping commit with the next version number, e.g.:

         git tag 0.1.2

     and push the tag to trigger the workflow:

         git push && git push --tags

-Once the workflow is complete, publish the source code to crates.io with:
+3. Once the workflow is complete, publish the source code to crates.io with:

         ./cargo-publish.sh

+4. The workflow will only create a draft release on GitHub.
+Go to [the Releases page](https://github.com/modus-continens/modus/releases) and publish the draft.